Sukhoi Su-27: Ukraine

+Russo-Ukrainian War

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-The Su-27 was used by both sides in the 2022 Russian invasion of Ukraine.
+The Su-27 was used by both sides in the Russian invasion of Ukraine.
 On 24 February 2022, a Ukrainian Su-27 and a refueling vehicle were burned out by fire after a Russian attack on Ozerne Air Base in Zhytomyr District during the first day of the Russian invasion of Ukraine.
-The next day, another Su-27 was shot down in Kyiv by friendly fire while incorrectly attributed to a Russian S-400 system and was recorded by residents on their cellphones and published on Twitter; its pilot, Colonel Oleksandr Oksanchenko, was killed.
-A third Su-27 was reported lost by Ukrainian officials over Kropyvnytskyi, in central Ukraine.
-Its pilot was killed.
+The next day, another Su-27 was shot down in Kyiv by a Russian S-400 system and was recorded by residents on their cell phones and published on Twitter; its pilot, Colonel Oleksandr Oksanchenko, was killed.
+A third Su-27 was reported lost by Ukrainian officials over Kropyvnytskyi, in central Ukraine; its pilot was killed.

 On 7 May 2022, a pair of Ukrainian Su-27s conducted a high-speed, low-level bombing run on Russian-occupied Snake Island; the attack was captured on film by a Bayraktar TB2 drone.

 On 7 June 2022, a Ukrainian Su-27, bort number 38 blue, was shot down while flying at low altitude near Orikhiv in Zaporizhzhia Oblast.
 The aircraft was reportedly destroyed either by an enemy air-to-air missile or due to friendly fire.

 On 21 August 2022, a Ukrainian Su-27 was reported lost in combat.
 The pilot died.

-In September 2022, a Ukrainian Su-27 has been spotted carrying out SEAD mission with American made AGM-88 HARM anti-radiation missiles.
+In September 2022, a Ukrainian Su-27 was spotted with American-made AGM-88 HARM anti-radiation missiles.